Toby222/NecroGame/README.md

 ## Current WIPs

-* Button Enabling doesn't properly work?
 * Resource delta doesn't update correctly
-* Cleaning up random `console.debug`s

-It's incremental, but not in real time.
+The game is incremental, but not in real time.
 For now, one second passes each time an action happens, which is not ideal...
 Bulk actions will take way too long.
 Eventually I will fine tune this so that each action has a duration, meaning adding messages to the console won't clog it up.